Sous Vide Flank Steak

 Instructions

-- MARINATE FLANK STEAK: Sprinkle the flank steak with salt and pepper.
+- MARINATE FLANK STEAK: Season the flank steak with salt and pepper.
 Poke it all over with a small sharp knife to let the marinade seep in.
-Place in bag with marinade.
-Seal bag and massage bag to spread marinade all over meat.
-Let meat marinate for 4 -6 hours (or up to 24 hours) if you have time.
+Add it to the marinade and coat well.
+Marinate for 4-6 hours or overnight.

-- FINISH GLAZE: While meat is in sous vide bath, bring reserved marinade in saucepan to a boil, lower heat to medium and cook until reduce and slightly thickened.
-It should coat the back of a spoon.
+- MAKE GLAZE: While flank steak is cooking, bring reserved marinade in saucepan to a boil, lower heat to medium and cook until reduced until slightly thickened and glossy enough to coat the back of a spoon.

 Recipe Notes